|

 but the mass of men who may be redeemed by it must also accept the act in the

 right spirit, as part of God’s design for the world.
-In having the knights
+In having the knights address the audience

-assumptions is implicated in that murder.
+in that murder.
 Redemption for the

 audience-congregation begins with the admission of guilt.
-That was a very
+That was a very effective

-effective bit of dramaturgy by an author who was rapidly learning his craft.
+bit of dramaturgy by an author who was rapidly learning his craft.

 In Murder in the Cathedral, Eliot “has shown how drama can